 To qualify for this loan program, there are two notable requirements that differentiate this program from an FHA or VA loan program.

-Qualifying Income: It is important to note that USDA uses two types of income for qualifying.
+Qualifying Income: It is important to note that the USDA uses two types of income for qualifying.

 Get pre-approved now!